0

 ✅ Summary Takeaway

-Hot flushes and night sweats are widespread menopause-related symptoms.
+Hot flushes and night sweats are widespread menopause-related experiences.
 Their prevalence is highest in peri‑ and early postmenopause, but rates differ dramatically worldwide.
 These differences stem from physiological stages, cultural perceptions, study methods, and lifestyle factors.
 Estrogen decline disrupts temperature regulation, mediated by brain chemistry, causing VMS.
-Clinically, proactive screening and culturally sensitive questioning are essential to managing these symptoms effectively—and improving women's quality of life during midlife.
+Proactive, culturally sensitive conversations between women and their providers are essential to understanding and addressing these experiences during midlife.